m0hammad-yaser/OSWE-AWAE-Notes/openITCOCKPIT/README.md

 **Goal**: Extract and reconstruct authenticated content by leveraging an XSS payload within the boundaries of browser security policies.
 ### Writing to DOM
+Using the document interface, we can query for HTML elements via the `getElementByID` and `getElementsByTagName` methods.
+We can change the content of an HTML element with the `innerHTML` property.
+We can also create new elements with `createElement` method.